 BUSINESS OUTREACH TOOLKIT FOR DEALING WITH HOMELESSNESS

-Coming Soon!
-The City of Lake Elsinore and the Chamber of Commerce are developing a tool kit to assist our local businesses with addressing homelessness issues including loitering, trespassing and panhandling in and around their business.
+The City of Lake Elsinore has developed a tool kit to assist our local businesses with addressing homelessness issues including loitering, trespassing and panhandling in and around their business.
 The tool kit includes some recommended programs and/or steps our local businesses can take to reduce crime and create a safer community for all.

-The City’s future Business Outreach Toolkit will include the following:
+The City’s Business Outreach Toolkit includes the following:

 - Checklist for Response to Homelessness

 - Lake Elsinore Approach Fact Sheet